celery/celery/docs/getting-started/brokers/redis.rst

     app.conf.broker_transport_options = {'fanout_patterns': True}

-Note that this change is backward incompatible so all workers in the cluster must have this option enabled, or else they will not be able to communicate.
+Note that this change is backward incompatible so all workers in the cluster must have this option enabled, or else they won't be able to communicate.

 This option will be enabled by default in the future.